-The School offers the following graduate and postgraduate qualifications in Psychology:
+The School offers the following postgraduate qualifications in Psychology:

-Psychology spans both science and humanities, as such students can begin their graduate or postgraduate studies with a Bachelor of Science or a Bachelor of Arts majoring in Psychology, before progressing onto advanced study.
-Some of our postgraduate students come from other disciplines and take a Graduate Diploma of Science (GradDipSc), which allows them to gain a firm foundation of undergraduate psychology knowledge.
-The GradDip if taken full time can be completed within one year and will allow entry into advanced study such as Honours or the Clinical Programme etc.
+Psychology spans both science and humanities, as such students can begin their studies with a Bachelor of Science or a Bachelor of Arts majoring in Psychology, before progressing onto advanced study.
+Some of our postgraduate students come from other disciplines and take a Graduate Diploma in Science, which allows them to gain a firm foundation of undergraduate psychology knowledge.
+The Graduate Diploma can be completed within one year and will allow entry into advanced study such as Honours or the Clinical Programme.

-In addition to the general Master of Science in Psychology, the School offers three specialised Masters programmes in Cross Cultural Psychology, Cognitive Behavioural Neuroscience and Forensic Psychology.
-Please note that due to unforeseen circumstances the Forensic programme will not be offered in 2013.
+In addition to the general Master of Science in Psychology, the School offers three specialised Masters programmes in:

 A PhD is the highest degree offered by the School of Psychology.
 It is a research degree culminating in a thesis and usually takes three to four years of full time study to complete.